AlexJReid/blog/content/posts/cloud-dataflow.md

 There are many built-in transforms including connectors for many technologies.
 GCP and AWS are well supported out of the box.
 As an exercise this week I wrote a sink connector that interfaces with Salesforce's bulk API.
 It was not difficult, particularly as there were many established examples out there already.

 Pipelines can take a set of options, which are runtime parameters such as an initial query or a bucket to read files from.
 It is possible to build a pipeline as a template.
 This fits in nicely with CI/CD approaches - your favourite build system such as Travis, Jenkins or Cloud Build runs the Cloud Dataflow tooling to upload the artifacts to Cloud Storage.

-It can be run by supplying parameters, or `Options`.
+This build can be run by supplying parameters, or `Options`.
 A nice form automatically appears in the Cloud Dataflow UI if this is your chosen way to start jobs.
+You can even supply metadata in a JSON file to further enhance this user experience.
 Airflow can also execute a pipeline from a template.

 When the pipeline is running you get a great visual representation of the graph showing throughput, along with any logs emitted.